vuelidate/vuelidate/packages/docs/src/migration_guide.md

 This might seem like a lot of overhead, but aside from simple examples like the above, is generally much more powerful.
 Here’s a list of reasons:
 1. It is not limited to only parent-child component relations, as the parent will collect all validation results from any descendant component.
 2. Each of those child components can control how their validation rules should look like.
-3. The parent component doesn’t need to know the object structure of the elements in the collection.
+3. The parent component doesn't need to know the object structure of the elements in the collection.